poseidon/matchbox/Documentation/getting-started-rkt.md

     sudo rkt gc --grace-period=0
     ./scripts/rkt-gc-force

-Take a look at [etcd-rkt.yaml](../examples/etcd-rkt.yaml) to get an idea of how machines are matched to profiles.
+Take a look at the [etcd groups](../examples/groups/etcd) to get an idea of how machines are mapped to Profiles.
 Explore some endpoints exposed by the service.

 * [node1's ipxe](http://172.15.0.2:8080/ipxe?uuid=16e7d8a7-bfa9-428b-9117-363341bb330b)
 * [node1's Ignition](http://172.15.0.2:8080/ignition?uuid=16e7d8a7-bfa9-428b-9117-363341bb330b)